maker-jws/multer-demo-menstack/README.md

-# multer-demo-menstack : Adding multer in your Express
+# multer-demo-menstack : adding multer to your Express App

 A short demo application for adding files to a remote server.
 Users can create user and upload a profile picture.